Modigliani Research Grants - Worth €10,000 per year

 The Foundation’s Scientific Committee will be responsible for the selection procedure and will identify the winners of the grants.

 The Scientific Committee is appointed by the Foundation’s Board of Directors and is composed of at least five members among experts in economics and finance from the main European countries.
-In assessing candidates, the Scientific Committee will take into account their academic curriculum, research project, academic and research track record, referee reports, and will assign the grant to candidates who demonstrate the ability to publish in excellent journals.
+In assessing candidates, the Scientific Committee will consider their academic curriculum, research project, academic and research track record, referee reports, and will assign the grant to candidates who demonstrate the ability to publish in excellent journals.

 The Scientific Committee may invite candidates for an interview or seminar before selecting the winners.